Wittenstein Biointelligence Award

 About the Wittenstein Biointelligence Award

-The Wittenstein Biointelligence Award recognizes novel approaches or solutions from the fields of biotechnology and information technology.
-The proposals submitted should demonstrate an effective integration of information technology, production engineering and biotechnology and present integrative approaches that are as holistic as possible.
+The Wittenstein Biointelligence Award recognizes novel approaches or solutions in the fields of biotechnology, information technology and production technology.
+Submitted proposals should demonstrate an effective integration of information technology, production engineering, biotechnology and present integrative approaches that are as holistic as possible.

-Particular attention is paid to ensuring that the ideas have a clear impact on sustainability, for example by reducing the carbon footprint, promoting renewable energies, reducing waste or improving the ecological footprint.
+Particular emphasis is placed on ideas having a clear impact on sustainability, for example by reducing the carbon footprint, promoting renewable energies, reducing waste, or improving the ecological footprint.

-Please send this completed application data sheet to event@ipa.fraunhofer.de.
+Please send this completed application form to event@ipa.fraunhofer.de.

 Check the application data sheet for the conditions of participation.
 Please take note that all award money winners are responsible for paying tax on their own award money.